 - Click the down arrow to view Status options.

 Please note that options may be different for different Status types.
 If there is a particular Status that you would like to use in your business, please contact us at email@example.com.
 Elements available as Status Options are:

-- Status Name and Description: The Status Name is the text that appears on the Status button and Description is explanatory text that describes this button’s function within the Active Statuses area
+- Status Name and Description: The Status Name is the text that appears on the Status button and Description is the explanatory text that describes this button’s function within the Active Statuses area.

 - Customer message: Clicking this Status button can generate a customer SMS and/or email.
 The message selected in this menu is the one that is sent.
 It is usually specified as a custom message

 - Requires Signature presents a signature area on the mobile app and stores a customer signature as part of the Task record.
 Requires estimate provides a numeric field for storing a job estimate

 - Visible to Customer indicates whether this Status will be seen in the customer’s view of the job or only in Crew and Scheduler views

 - Enable Team Time Reporting: Checking this will enable time reporting for the specific status.